 Very roughly, we recommend two bunches per square metre of pond.

 We offer two species - Hornwort and Water crowfoot - both native and with a naturally widespread distribution across the UK.
 If you don't end up buying through us, all we'd ask is that you don't buy non-native plants for your pond.
 They might take over but, more importantly, you can't make a failsafe biological exclusion zone to stop them getting out into the wider environment.
 Chances are they'll be less helpful to the wildlife too.

 Hornwort (Ceratophyllum demersum): Hornwort is one of those plants which seems to be almost universal - it grows everywhere.
 Wikipedia says it's native to all continents except Antarctica; in the U.S. Hornwort is known as coontail - the sort of thing you'd expect to see Davy Crockett wearing.
 It grows in shade or full sun, in still or gently running water.
 It's completely submerged and likes depths over 30cm.

 Water crowfoot (Ranunculus aquatilis): Water crowfoot is a different cup of tea.
-You can tell it's elarted to buttercups, and it sends its flowers up above the water, where they attract various pollinators.
-It will grow in relatively fast flowing water,with a planting depth between 15-60cm.
+From its flowers you can tell it's related to buttercups, and it sends them up above the water, where they attract various pollinators.
+It will grow in relatively fast flowing as well as still water,with a planting depth between 15-60cm.

 Supplier : Southwest Aquatics

 Your purchase helps us support a range of charities, which are related to the products we sell.